whitfin/sleeplocks/README.md

 ### Rebar

-Follow the instructons found [here](https://hex.pm/docs/rebar3_usage) to configure your Rebar setup to use Hex as a dependency source, then you can grab it directly:
+Follow the instructions found [here](https://hex.pm/docs/rebar3_usage) to configure your Rebar setup to use Hex as a dependency source, then you can grab it directly:

 ```erlang